Spring Statement 2019

-The Chancellor Philip Hammond presented his first Spring Statement on Tuesday 13 March 2018.
+Amidst all the Brexit debates, the Chancellor Philip Hammond presented his second Spring Statement on Wednesday 13 March 2019.

 You should contact us before taking any action as a result of the contents of this summary.